ritsu/RimFlix-Anime-Loops/README.md

      451 x 128
      902 x 256

+If you are creating shows to share with others, it's probably best to create images with 64 or 128 pixel height.
+256 pixel height images will take a lot longer to load and consume a lot more memory, and the difference is not really noticeable unless you use a camera mod to zoom in much more than normal.

 The files in this repo are 128 pixels in height.
 64 pixel and 256 pixel versions are available in [releases](https://github.com/ritsu/RimFlix-Anime-Loops/releases).